Why is Minnesota experiencing the worst measles outbreak in nearly 30 years?

 Patsy Stinchfield is the director for infection control at Children's Minnesota Hospital.
 She said the measles outbreak started about four weeks ago.

 "We have gone zero days without having a new case," Stinchfield said.
-Fourty-six of the 48 confirmed cases are in children 10 years old or younger.
+Forty-six of the 48 confirmed cases are in children 10 years old or younger.

 "I just finished doing rounds on these children and they are miserable.
 They're in the hospital, they have IV's, they're not drinking, they have terrible coughs, some have pneumonia," Stinchfield said.